 If your ad campaigns are not seeing results in this ballpark, then it’s time to re-examine your marketing strategies to bring them into alignment with the average rate of returns that other businesses are getting with Google Ads.

-If you’ve been marketing your business online for a while but didn’t get the memo, you should know that Google Adwords has now become Google Ads.
+If you’ve been working with a Google AdWords agency; marketing your business online for a while but didn’t get the memo, you should know that Google Adwords has now become Google Ads.
 So what does that mean for your business?
 It doesn’t really mean very much.
 But the change in name and branding is probably a good move, as most newcomers to the online advertising game will immediately understand what Google Ads is all about, compared to Google Adwords.

 The logo and URL have also changed, and Google is moving advertisers and Adwords customers over to the new platform gradually.
 But don’t worry.
 This will all be taken care of automatically, for the most part.
 So just don’t freak out when you log into your Adwords account and see a different logo and different name.
 Nothing’s wrong.
 You are in the right place.